devuri/wpenv-console/docs/cli/make-dbadmin/index.md

 # Make Command - Create Database Admin Directory

-The `Make Command` is a part of `wpenv-console` that allows you to create a database admin directory for your WordPress project.
+The `Make Database Admin` is a part of `wpenv-console` that allows you to create a database admin directory for your WordPress project.
 This directory is typically used to store database-related access, such as adminer.

 ## Usage